-The Fund has invested \$45m in a swap with an investment bank that provides exposure to a portfolio of 400 lives with diverse characteristics to limit risk.
+The Fund invested \$45m in a life settlements swap with an investment bank.
+A life settlement is the sale of an existing life policy to a third party who takes over outstanding premiums and collects the benefit on maturity.
+The swap provides exposure to a portfolio of 400 lives with diverse characteristics to limit risk.
 It has an expected return significantly greater than equities over its 30 year horizon but is subject to market valuation changes that are sensitive to long term interest rates.
+The Authority does not believe there is a reasonable benchmark other than the swap's actual return.
+The Authority's return in 2013 was negative owing to a rise in market discount rates and moderate extension of life expectancies which delays policy maturities.